-The Michigan campus of the Moody Theological Seminary is located in Plymouth, Michigan, which is one of the oldest communities in Michigan, with a population of approximately 10,000 people.
-Plymouth is a part of the greater Detroit area, with a diverse population of nearly 5 million, offering easy access to the larger city context.
+The Michigan campus of the Moody Theological Seminary is located in Plymouth, one of the oldest communities in Michigan, with a population of approximately 10,000 people.
+Plymouth is a part of the greater Detroit area, which has a diverse population of nearly 5 million, and therefore offers easy access to the larger city context.